-- 7.1 The relevant Legislation in terms of which borrowing decisions are governed is the Local Government Municipal Finance Management Act, No 56 of 2003. - 7.2 The Municipal Regulations on Debt Disclosure has been promulgated (Government Gazette no. 29966, 15 June 2007) and has been effective from 01 July 2007 for a municipality or municipal entity.
-Refer to Annexure A2, Municipal Finance Management Act: Municipal Regulations on Debt Disclosure. - 7.3 Council is the only body that can approve external borrowing as a budget item.
+- 7.1 The relevant Legislation in terms of which borrowing decisions are governed is the Local Government Municipal Finance Management Act, No 56 of 2003. - 7.2 The Municipal Regulations on Debt Disclosure has been promulgated (Government Gazette no. 29966, 15 June 2007) and has been effective from Municipal Finance Management Act: Municipal Regulations on Debt Disclosure. - 7.3 Council is the only body that can approve external borrowing as a budget item.
 The Bid Adjudication committee appoints the tender to the successful bidder and thereafter Council will delegate to the Municipal Manager of the municipality to enter into a contract with the successful bidder and the signing thereof.